pivotal-cf/docs-aws-services/creating.html.md.erb.md

 }
 </pre>

-<p class="note"><strong>Note</strong>: When creating a service key, a new IAM user will be created with a policy defined by the Operator.
+<p class="note"><strong>Note</strong>: When creating a service key, a new IAM user is created with a policy defined by the Operator.
    This policy can be configured to optionally time out after a time period specified by the Operator</p>

 ###Delete Service Key